Procurement

 Ensuring compliance

-One of the most nerve wracking experiences an IT or security team can have is finding out that someone signed up for a SaaS solution that puts company, customer, or employee data at risk due to substandard security workflows and processes.
+One of the most nerve wracking experiences a procurement and IT/security team can have is finding out that someone signed up for a SaaS solution that puts company, customer, or employee data at risk due to substandard security workflows and processes.

 If you’re struggling to implement your desired purchasing controls—such as INFOSEC, financial review, proper documentation, etc.— Tropic can get you to 100% compliance by deploying a user-friendly procurement experience.

-Get a free estimate of how much you can save on software, or check out our Customer Stories to see how our customers are turning procurement into a strategic advantage.
+Get a free SaaS savings assessment to see how much you can save on a given supplier, or check out our Customer Stories to see how our customers are turning procurement into a strategic spend management advantage.

 Share this post